The seating bowl, as seen during an amateur game.

 By 2009, a group of locals took an interest in renovating The Ball Park and bringing it back to life as a baseball field.
 Their fund-raising efforts succeeded, and the park reopened in 2010 with a college baseball tournament.
 When I revisited the park later that May, the field was being used for an over-25 league game.
 While the camera stand behind the plate was usable, the entire “upper deck” (above the cross aisle) was blocked off.
 The old electric scoreboard was also long gone, but there was a manual scoreboard down the first-base line.

-Work continues to restore the upper seating bowl and the press box and suite areas, all of which are likely to be as unostentatious as the facility’s name.
+At the time of my visit for a game in 2011, work was continuing to restore the upper seating bowl and the press box and suite areas, all of which were likely to be as unostentatious as the facility’s name.
+College summer league teams played here sporadically during the decade of the 2010s.